 Dr. Billy Taylor, Artistic Director for Jazz at The Kennedy Center, commissioned Alan and Marilyn in 2001 to write "a jazz song cycle."
 Collaborating with composer Cy Coleman, "Portraits in Jazz: A Gallery of Songs" was performed on May 17th, 2002 t the Kennedy Center to critical acclaim.
 The show, expanded with text by Larry Gelbart, had a highly successful run at the Mark Taper Forum in Los Angeles.
 Now titled "up Close and Musical", it is being prepared for Broadway.

-Alan and Marilyn are currently working on several projects with composers, Michel Legrand and Marvin Hamlisch.
+Alan and Marilyn are currently working on several projects with composers, Michel Legrand and Dave Grusin.
 Their collaboration with composer Roger Kellaway birthed five songs for "Visions of America" - a photo symphony celebrating the sights and sounds of America.
-It had its premiere performance in January 2009 with the Philadelphia Pops Orchestra, was performed by the Boston Pops during their 2012 season featuring Patti Austin and Steve Tyrell, and will be presented by the New American Orchestra in January 2013.
+It had its premiere performance in January 2009 with the Philadelphia Pops Orchestra, was performed by the Boston Pops during their 2012 season featuring Patti Austin and Steve Tyrell, and was presented by the New American Orchestra in January 2013.

 Alan & Marilyn's long list of television credits includes the theme songs for "Maude," "Good Times," "Alice," "Brooklyn Bridge" and "In the Heat of the Night."
 They have received four Emmy Awards: For the award-winning drama,"Sybil," and for the first made-for-TV dramatic musical, "Queen of the Stardust Ballroom," music by Billy Goldenberg, which was later adapted for the Broadway stage as "Ballroom."
 In 1995, for their original song "Ordinary Miracles," music by Marvin Hamlisch, from the HBO Special "Barbra Streisand: The Concert."
 Their fourth Emmy came in 1999 for Outstanding Music and Lyrics for "A Ticket to Dream" with Marvin Hamlisch from AFI's 100 Years 100 Movies Special.
 Two years later they were nominated for their original song "On the Way to Becoming Me" also written with Marvin Hamlisch for the AFI Tribute to Barbra Streisand.